djeada/Databases-Notes/notes/02_database_design/03_denormalization.md

 | S2       | J2      |
 | S3       | J3      |

-#### Denormalizing for Performance

-Suppose the requirement is to fetch all details for a particular project quickly.
-To meet this need, we can create a denormalized table:
+Suppose the system frequently needs to fetch all details for a particular project, and performance analysis shows that the multiple joins required are causing delays.
+To address this, we can create a denormalized table that brings all the relevant data together:

 **Denormalized Supplier_Part_Project Table**